 How do I get a NIF number in Portugal?

-How do I get a taxpayer ID?
+How do I get a taxpayer ID in Portugal?

-Getting a taxpayer identification number is simple.
-You can ask for one at any branch of the Tax Authority or a Citizen’s Office.
-If you need a tax representative, they can apply for a taxpayer ID number on your behalf.
-The tax representative should:
+If you’re a Portuguese resident, getting a taxpayer identification number is simple.
+You apply for one at any branch of the Tax Authority or a Citizen’s Office.

-- Present a citizen’s card or permanent residency card
+• Present a citizen’s card or permanent residency card

-- Present their NIF
+• Present their NIF

-- Bring proof of their Portuguese address
+• Bring proof of their Portuguese address

 Why do I need a fiscal representative?